scottyroges/knowledge/languages/java/java-binary-search.md

 ### Recursive
 Things to Remember:
 * right must always be greater than or equal to left
-* difference between right and left divided by 2 is the amount to shift over from left
+* left plus right divided by 2 to find the middle
 * when left and right are equal, thats the end of the recursion since the next calls will fail the if statement
 * works for all array sizes (eg. 0, 1, 2)